arthurlacoste/winegold/README.md

 Other todo:

 - Working UI for processing files
-- Handle queue:
-  - Add 3 times queue (before, cmd, after)
-  - Add multiples files queue (and set it with "queue")
+- Handle queue: add multiples files queue (and set it with "queue")
 - Display "process all files" when there is files to proces (better).
 - Add npm dependencies checker in before
 - scan scripts folder